 - In March 2016 AstraZeneca received US Food and Drug Administration (FDA) approval for a new administration option for acute coronary syndrome (ACS) patients.
 BRILINTA is indicated to reduce the rate of thrombotic cardiovascular (CV) events in patients with ACS ST-elevation myocardial infarction [STEMI].
 BRILINTA to be crushed and administered in water by swallowing or via nasogastric tube.

 - The global Acute Coronary Syndrome market is segmented into North America, Europe, Asia Pacific, South America, and ROW.

 - North America is dominating the global Acute Coronary Syndrome market, the rising prevalence of hypertension, which is driving the market.

 - For instance, according to the American Heart Association, in 2017, an estimated 103 million U.S. adults have high blood pressure.

 - According to American Heart Association, the death rate from high blood pressure increased by nearly 11% in the United States between 2005 and 2015, and the actual number of deaths rose by almost 38%, which is up to almost 79,000 by 2015.

-- For instance, in November 2018, AstraZeneca has received the US Food and Drug Administration (FDA) approval for the first generic medication indicated for lowering the risk of heart attack, or death from heart attack or stroke in patients with the acute coronary syndrome (ACS).
+- For instance, in November 2018, AstraZeneca has received the US Food and Drug Administration (FDA) approval for the first generic medication indicated for lowering the risk of heart attack, or death from a heart attack or stroke in patients with acute coronary syndrome (ACS).